kubevirt/user-guide/workloads/templates/common-templates.md

 ```

 Each entry in the editable field list must be a [jsonpath](https://kubernetes.io/docs/reference/kubectl/jsonpath/).
+The jsonpath root is the objects: element of the template.
 The actually editable field is the last entry (the "leaf") of the path.
 For example, the following minimal snippet highlights
 the fields which you can edit:
 ```yaml